Ladder Safety Program

 It is the responsibility of Environmental Health and Safety to provide basic ladder training safety information to all departments in need of that training.

-It is the responsibility of all Supervisors, Department Managers, and Staff to assure that all ladders being used at Skidmore are free from defects and the all moving parts are working properly.
+It is the responsibility of all supervisors, department managers and staff to assure that all ladders being used at Skidmore are free from defects and that all moving parts are working properly.

 - All employees and students who use ladders at Skidmore must inspect them for defects or possible hazards before the ladders are used.
 Ladders with loose parts or faulty rungs should be taken out of service immediately.

 - Ladders that are taken out of service should be tagged "Defective" and removed from the work area.